laher/gols/README.md

 go-ls can be used on the commandline, or alternatively you can build its functionality into your own package.

-For library usage docs, see godoc.org/github.com/laher/gols
+For library usage docs, see http://godoc.org/github.com/laher/gols

-Note that gols is simply a wrapper around `go list`
+Note that go-ls is simply a wrapper which Exec's `go list`.
+You can use it to feed the output into tools such as `go test`, `go install`, etc.

 Why